Champions (role-playing game): Reception

+In Issue 20 of Abyss (August 1982), Lew Bryson reviewed the 2nd edition and noted "The main point of the game is me!
+The character!
+The rules put a constant emphasis on role-playing and character conception.
+It's thought provoking."
+Bryson concluded, "With intelligence, innovation and an open mind, Champions can provide a great 'other side' to [fantasy role-playing]."
+In Issue 33, Bryson reviewed the 3rd edition and reiterated his objections: "Only one attack per round, too many damn dice to roll, and off-the-shelf weapons have to be bought with power points."
+However, Bryson concluded, "It is still my preferred system."

+In Issue 83 of Computer and Video Games, Wayne B. Gamer found the character generation system "easy", but noted the combat system "is where the game totters slightly as it is quite involved and time consuming.
+On the positive side it is quite realistic and covers all possible outcomes."
+Gamer rated the game 8 out of 10, saying, "To quote the designers of the game: 'The main object of the game is for the players and GM to have fun.'
+I totally agree, and so those more serious-minded roleplayers should give this game a wide berth."

 Ken Cliffe reviewed the 4th edition of Champions for White Wolf, rating it 3 out of 5 overall, and stated that "I recommend this book to anyone already familiar with the hero system, and suggest the Champions game to anyone who enjoys exact, complicated role-playing.
 To those looking for slick, fun role-playing, I say look to other SHRPGs and other game systems."

 In February 1989's issue of The Games Machine, John Woods reviewed the 4th edition of the game and called the rules "a model of clarity", although he criticized the lack of an index.
 He concluded with a strong recommendation, saying, "One of the best aspects of this type of game is that you don’t need anything more than the rulebook and a little imagination to start playing a fast moving game where the future of the world lies in your hands!"

 In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan commented, "In addition to being one of the oldest superhero RPGs, Champions is easily the biggest and arguably the best."
 Swan noted that the character generation system "gives players near-total freedom in assembling the superhero of their dreams."
 However, he found that the combat system "is the game's weakest features, a seemingly endless array of numbers, formulas and tables that's all but certain to discourage first-timers."
 Swan concluded by giving the game an excellent rating of 3.5 out of 4, saying, "Of all the superhero RPGs, Champions remains the connoisseur's choice."